550 Madison Avenue: Impact

-Critical reception
+Reception

+Contemporary commentary

-The AT&T Building received much publicity from architectural critics from the time plans were announced in March 1978.
-When the building was announced, Paul Goldberger it "post-modernism's major monument", but felt that the broken pediment "suggests that a joke is being played with scale that, may not be quite so funny when the building [...] is complete".
-Ada Louise Huxtable described the design as "a monumental demonstration of quixotic aesthetic intelligence rather than art" and dubbed it 1978's "non‐building of the year".
-Michael Sorkin of The Village Voice dismissed the building as merely a "Seagram Building with ears".
-Architects and members of the public wrote letters about the design, many of which were sardonic and disapproving.
+The AT&T Building received much publicity from architectural critics from the time plans were announced.
+Paul Goldberger called it "post-modernism's major monument" but felt that the broken pediment "suggests that a joke is being played with scale that, may not be quite so funny when the building [...] is complete".
+Ada Louise Huxtable described the design as "a monumental demonstration of quixotic aesthetic intelligence rather than art" and dubbed it 1978's "non-building of the year".
+Michael Sorkin of The Village Voice dismissively characterized the structure as a "Seagram Building with ears".
+Architects and members of the public wrote sardonic and disapproving letters about the design.
 Robert Hughes of Time magazine called it "peculiar rather than radical" but said it gave other designers permission "to build their own monuments of the hybrid" postmodernist style.